AguaClara/Textbook/Chemistry_of_Water_Treatment/Chemistry_Intro.rst

 Thus the ANC of alum (with 0 hydroxides) is :math:`-3[Al]`.
 The method of calculating the :math:`ANC_{Al}` will be used to calculate the amount of base that must be added to achieve a target pH.

-.. todo:: Add link to the pH_adjust function that is currently in the RM_Exmaples.rst sheet.

 The molecular formula of the PACl nanoparticles is always some combination of Al, O, and H. One common molecular structure is a Keggin structure with 13 aluminum atoms.
 This molecule has a tetrahedral Al atom in the center of the cluster coordinated to 4 oxygen atoms.
 The molecular formula of the Keggin structured aluminum molecule is

 .. math:: AlO_4Al_{12}(OH)_{24}(H_2O)_{12}^{7+}